tardate/LittleArduinoProjects/README.md

-# 205 Little Arduino and Electronics Projects
+# 205 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [TriacDimmer](./Electronics101/TriacDimmer) - investigate the operation of triacs and build the basic dimmaer circuit
+> Latest addition:sparkles: [TriacDimmer](./Electronics101/TriacDimmer) - investigate the operation of triacs and build the basic dimmer circuit

 Just my collection of electronics projects, many involving an Arduino in one way or another.